GlitchWitchIO/glitchwitch.io/_posts/2018/2018-09-19-windows-10-on-digitalocean.md

   credit:
   creditlink:
 ---

-Recently I wanted to run a resource intensive windows program but didn't really have the hardware or bandwidth to support it.
+Recently I wanted to run a resource intensive Windows program but didn't really have the hardware or bandwidth to support it.

 I started doing some digging into installing Windows on DigitalOcean as it seemed cheaper than putting credits into a proper Windows VPS host.

 Search results for "Windows on Digital Ocean" primarily show a [paywalled blog post on whatuptime.com](https://www.whatuptime.com/installing-microsoft-windows-onto-digitalocean-droplet/), a [leaked copy of that guide](https://milankragujevic.com/how-to-install-windows-10-on-digitalocean) and [similar](https://joodle.nl/install-windows-10-creators-update-on-kimsufi-soyoustart-ovh-and-online-net/) [guides](http://windowstemplate.com/2017/03/22/windows-10-pro/) with pre-compiled images of dubious origin and trustworthiness.

-While at least one of these guides seemed to work, I wanted to be able to compile the latest version of windows myself using images downloaded directly from Microsoft and forgo the potential security (and legal) nightmares that could come from running Windows from an unofficial source.
+While at least one of these guides seemed to work, I wanted to be able to compile the latest version of Windows myself using images downloaded directly from Microsoft and forgo the potential security (and legal) nightmares that could come from running Windows from an unofficial source.

-## Brainstorming

-Initially I could see two routes to accomplish this.

-Route 1 would include downloading the official [windows 10 iso](https://www.microsoft.com/en-us/software-download/windows10ISO), installing it in virtualbox or proxmox, booting a linux live cd and dd'ing the freshly installed windows image onto the VPS.

-Route 2 would include downloading the official [Virtual Machine images](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/), converting them to raw disk images with qemu-img and dd'ing them directly into the VPS.

-I spent about 6 hours on the second option, thinking it would be quick and easy.
-I attempted every VM provided by Microsoft to no avail.
-Later I realized this was in part due to the lack of VirtIO drivers included.

-As such I went with route 1, which took about 3 hours to get up and running on my first go, all while documenting my steps.
+Initially I tried to download the official Windows [Virtual Machines](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/), convert them to raw format using `qemu-img`, and dd them to the droplet.
+This however did not work for various reasons, most notably these images do not include the required drivers.

+After some research and trial-and-error I was able to successfully create a VM image that worked on any-size droplet using the Windows ISO, VirtIO Drivers, and QEMU emulation.
+The following guide will walk you through the process I used so that you can make your own image and flash it to a DigitalOcean Droplet.

 ---
 ## Table of Contents